amrmhassan/file_manager/timeline.md

 # save whatsapp images, voice notes, etc, into a sqlite db, and load them from sqlite, and load the actual files in back , then update them

-# make the themes then fix the thumbnails problem
+# move the folder info like items count to the persistent db